Babbel vs Duolingo 2026: Which app is best for learning French?

 Duolingo: Includes AI pronunciation checking as part of speaking exercises.
 Our Duolingo review covers the pros and cons of its speech recognition.

-Duolingo also has an AI chatbot, but it's not included in the standard, free version of the app.
-The recently released Duolingo Max is a separate, paid Duolingo chatbot feature that's currently only available for iOS and only accessible in certain countries.
+Duolingo also has an AI chatbot, but it’s not included in the standard, free version of the app.
+Duolingo Max is a separate, paid tier that includes roleplay features and is available on iOS and Android.

 Interactive dialogues

-Babbel: You can't do much with dialogues besides listen to them.
-For instance, you're not able to slow down audio, or to listen to audio at both slow and normal speeds, or break down words and dialogues (features many other language learning apps, including the French Together app, offer).
+Babbel: You can’t do much with dialogues besides listen to them.
+For instance, you’re not able to slow down audio, or to listen to audio at both slow and normal speeds.

 Duolingo: While there are lots of speaking and listening exercises, not all levels have long dialogues.
 For higher level learners, though, “Stories” are short dialogues that you can read and listen to.
 You can replay lines, and you will be required to interact in some way, for example, with fill-in-the-blank or comprehension questions.